 For other parents of children who are on the traditional school schedule, you know exactly what we mean.
 The month of May is usually your last full month (for a while) to be able to work on your FBA business while your kids are off at school.
 Come June, you’ll need to find a new FBA work schedule that works best for you and your kids.

-Maybe you can hire a sitter to come play with them a few hours a day so you can get some work done, or maybe you can implement some of your older kids into some of your daily FBA tasks.
+By this point in the pandemic era of 2020-2021, we’re all rather used to figuring out ways to accommodate both school schedules and work schedules being just crazy schedules.
+Maybe you can hire a sitter to come play with the kiddos a few hours a day so you can get some work done, or maybe you can implement some of your older kids into some of your daily FBA tasks.
 No matter what you decide to do, making sure you have a plan in place before school lets out will help set you up to succeed a lot more than just winging it on the first day of summer.

 If you need ideas for how to involve your kids in your FBA business, here are just a few: